traas-stack/auto-unit-test-case-generator/IMPORTANT_README_FOR_DEVELOPERS.txt

 ---------------------------------------------
 HOW TO WRITE JUNIT TEST CASES

-Until EvoSuite will not be applicable to itself, there is the need to write manual test cases.
+Until SmartUt will not be applicable to itself, there is the need to write manual test cases.
-They should be put in the "src/test/java" folder, following the same package structure as EvoSuite code.
+They should be put in the "src/test/java" folder, following the same package structure as SmartUt code.
-A unit test suite for SUT org.evosuite.somepackage.Foo should be called org.evosuite.somepackage.FooTest.
+A unit test suite for SUT org.smartut.somepackage.Foo should be called org.smartut.somepackage.FooTest.
 This is useful for several reasons:
 - Need to know what class the test case is supposed to unit test by just looking at its name
 - Should be easy to identify if a class has a test suite for it
 - If in same package, then the test suite can access package/protected fields/methods
 - Having "Test" as postfix (instead of a prefix) is useful for when searching for classes by name (eg CTRL-SHIFT-t in Eclipse)

-If for testing there is the need to create additional, support classes used as data input for EvoSuite, then those will need to be put in the com.examples.with.different.packagename package.
+If for testing there is the need to create additional, support classes used as data input for SmartUt, then those will need to be put in the com.examples.with.different.packagename package.

 ---------------------------------------------